 We’ve all been there.
-Wandering back and forth in front of the meat case trying to decide what to cook for supper, eyeing the beautifully marbled beef, various marinades on the chicken, and no shortage of options in pork.
+Wandering back and forth in front of the meat case trying to decide what to cook for supper, eyeing the never-ending options.
 It all just looks so good!
-But inevitably, and I’m sure you’ve done this too, we stick to our comfort zone and walk away with the chicken breasts.
+But inevitably, and I’m sure you’ve done this too, we stick to our comfort zone and walk away with something familiar.

 This week, let’s start with pork loin.

 For those of you with childhood memories of chewy hard pork chops, you should probably read what I wrote about why Chefs recommend cooking pork to a lower internal temperature than our parents did (trust me, it tastes better).
 Skip to the part below the recipe photos to read more on that!

 I’ve already found and tested 3 different recipes you can use – one for each Butcher’s cut from this section of the pig.